Bengal Cats have a ton of energy!

 When playing tug of war

 with your kitty, make sure you are the winner.
-Although our cats are our
+Although cats are our

-companions, we are still responsible for them and their behavior and part of
+companions, we're still responsible for them and their behavior and part of

-that responsibility is having them learn that you are in charge!
+that responsibility is having them learn that we're in charge.

 Watch out for attention-seeking

 behavior.
-If your kitten learns that you'll interact with her every
+If your kitten learns that jumping on the countertop

 she's bored!
 If you need to curb a behavior, just say "No" in a firm